 "I've learnt a lot of new words like tardiness and riotous!
 And peninsula.
 I know what those words mean now and I’ll try and use them in my writing."
 (Year 6 Pupil)

-Teachers read aloud to the children every day and classes enjoy 'Reading Together Time', where carefully chosen texts are shared and talked about.
+Teachers read aloud to the children every day and classes enjoy 'Reading Together Time' sessions at least twice a week, where carefully chosen texts are shared and talked about.
 We make sure that we cover a wide range of high-quality texts throughout the school year, to include archaic texts, non-linear narratives, poetry, etc.

 We celebrate World Book Day as well as National Poetry Day and hold books fayres and second-hand books sales in school.
 It is our hope and intention that all of our children learn to see reading as something that is for them; something that will open endless doors and windows throughout their lives and bring them success, contentment and happiness.